Baby development and milestones: your 2 week old

 All that sleep your baby does right now is also helping his brain and body grow.
 By this week, you sweet baby can recognise your voice and even your smell!
 He also loves being touched and held by you.

 Mummy, did you know that research has found out that holding your baby can actually help fuel brain development and help them grow faster?
 That's right!
-So please shower your 2 week old baby with plenty of cuddles and kisses.
+So please shower your 2 week old baby with plenty of cuddles, kisses and skin-to-skin time.

 Nutrition and Health